stanley-gu/standardsCh/chapter.md

 		been used to model gene networks.

 Ordinary differential equations (ODEs):
-:   This is the commonest and arguably most useful representation.
+:   This is the most common and arguably most useful representation.
 		Although based on a continuum model, ODE models have proved to be excellent descriptions of many biological systems.
 Another advantage to using ODEs is the wide range of analytical and numerical methods